 Health Insurance Portability and Accountability Act of 1996 (HIPAA) is United States legislation that provides data privacy and security provisions for safeguarding medical information.
 HIPAA requires healthcare providers – including doctors, clinics, hospitals, nursing homes, and pharmacies – to assess their administrative, physical, and technical safeguards to reveal areas where the organization’s information could be at risk.

-A major goal of HIPAA is to assure that individuals’ health information is properly protected while allowing the flow of health information needed to provide and promote high-quality health care.
+HIPAA's primary goal is to assure that individuals' health information is appropriately protected while allowing the flow of health information needed to provide and promote high-quality health care.
 HIPAA rules are designed to strike a balance that permits important uses of information, while protecting the privacy of people who seek care and healing.